elastic-ipfs/elastic-ipfs/aws.md

 ## Required environment variables

-These environment variables are not required when running inside AWS services, like EC2 or lambdas.
+These are not required when running inside AWS services, like EC2 or lambdas.
 [Roles are configured in infrastructure](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2.html).

 | Name                        | Default            | Description                                                                    |
 | --------------------------- | ------------------ | ------------------------------------------------------------------------------ |